Arpitpandey992/Asciify-Videos/README.md

 For Comparison, when calculating intensity :\
 ![](Results/Intensity_comparison.png)

-As we can see, using Lab and RGB gives identical output, But using HSV gives brighter output.
-I have included all these intensity calculation code in the program as comment to test later.
+As we can see, using Lab and RGB gives almost identical output, But using HSV gives brighter output.
+I have included all these intensity calculation code in the program as comments to suit the need for all situations.

-#### Coloring and Brightness of output
+#### Brightness of output
-For Coloring, i am increasing the brightness of the final output by converting the output to HSV, then increasing the Value channel by 20 (20% increase).
+For Coloring, i am increasing the brightness of the final output by converting the output to HSV, then increasing the Value channel by 20 (~20% increase).

 ![](Results/Brightness_Comparison.png)

 Which one's better is very subjective.
 I feel the results are great when using HSV for calculating intensity, and increasing brightness by 20%, so i went with that.

+#### Background Color
 The background of output images is by default set to black, but it could be changed of course. black background allows the ascii art to "pop out" in my opinion.
 White background of course looks better in a few situations.\
 For Comparison, Original Image:\
 ![](data/Images/Umineko_Ricordando_il_Passato.jpg)